caccolillo/AM_receiver_SDR/README.md

 Contains the VHDL code automatically generated with HDL coder - this represents the hardware description language implementation suitable for FPGA deployment.

 ### 7. model_composer_models
-Contains the model created with Xilinx model composer - this likely shows integration with Xilinx's development environment for FPGA implementation.
+Contains the model created with Xilinx model composer, this shows integration with Xilinx's development environment for FPGA implementation.

 ## Technical Approach